msenyoo/react-seed/docs/FAQ.md

 ## How do I setup code coverage reporting?

 Use the `npm run test:cover` command to run the tests, building a code coverage report.
 The report is written to `/coverage/lcov-report/index.html`.
-Slingshot provides a script for this:
+Seed provides a script for this:

 ```bash
 npm run open:cover